Yugoslav Wars

 Field sketches by Anneli Furmark.

 The violent dissolution of Yugoslavia in 1990 instigated wars in Slovenia, Croatia, Bosnia and Herzegovina, and Kosovo.
 The violence in Srebrenica in 1995 brought genocide back to Europe, and from that time, remembrance of the wars has been divided.
-The Yugoslav Wars Research Cluster will interrogate state-sponsored histories of these conflicts and their commemorative practices, focusing on how gender-based experiences violence have been erased from the narrative.
-This research cluster will create two graphic narratives, accounting for how gender-based violence is remembered both publicly and privately.
+The Yugoslav Wars SCVN Research Cluster will interrogate state-sponsored histories of these conflicts and their commemorative practices, focusing on how gender-based experiences of violence have been erased from the narrative.
+This Research Cluster will create two graphic narratives, accounting for how gender-based violence is remembered both publicly and privately.

 The following content contains more detailed historical context explaining the dissolution of Yugoslavia and the resulting violence.
 While this context is important to understanding the experiences of the survivors working with this cluster, it contains references to violence, including sexualized violence, that may be challenging for some readers.
 Please proceed with discretion.